 "Are you sure you want to play the violin Harry?" his teacher asked.

-The rest of the kids in class were cringing at the unusual music, and Dudley was laughing at him.
-But Ms. Robinson was looking at him with a pale face and surprised eyes.
-After he finished, she asked the rest of the class to have their recess, but asked him to stay behind.
-He was curious as to what she wanted to speak to him about since he caught the faces of the few of his classmates who were unable to play any instrument.
+The rest of the kids in class were cringing at the unusual music, and Dudley was openly laughing at him.
+But Ms. Robinson was looking at him with a shocked face and wide eyes.
+After he finished, she asked the rest of the class to have go to their break, but asked him to stay behind.

-That was when he found out that once he saw something done, he could do it.
+That was the day he found out that once he saw something done, he could do it.
 And apparently, it was not common to possess that particular skill.

-Harry, now age ten, remembered his surprise when he found out from Ms. Robinson that it was not 'normal' to be able to do the things he did with the violin, and later on with the piano and the flute which she made him try after watching her play each instrument.
-That was what got Harry to start wondering if the others couldn't make a rock fall at a different acceleration rate or make a maggot grow into a fly and back.
+Harry, now age ten, remembered his surprise when he found out from Ms. Robinson that it was not normal to be able to do the things he did with the violin, and later on with the piano and the flute.
+That was what got Harry to start wondering if the others couldn't make a pebble fall at different velocities or make a maggot grow into a fly and back.
 He didn't understand.
 He thought at first that maybe it was because everyone wanted to follow the rules he read in books.
 Like how some followed the rules at school.
 Dudley broke a lot of those and never got more than a note sent home.
-So he figured it was okay to break a few of the rules he read.
+So he figured it was okay to break a few of the rules he read, as long as he didn't get caught.
 He didn't expect that the others literally couldn't break the rules.

 Harry was soon getting bored at school.
-He had read all the books that he could in the library and repeated a lot of them to the point of being able to correct a few published misinformation he discovered when he tried to break the rules in the books.
+Despite his best efforts to distract himself, he was running out of interesting books he could read in the library.
+He read some of them multiple times to the point that he ached to take out his pen and correct some pre-conceived notions held within the tomes.
+He had broken so many "rules" that they had stated were absolute.
 Although he wasn't the type to memorize, he never forgot a term in his life and drank up every encyclopedia and dictionary he could get his hands on, including those in different languages.
 That was another funny thing about him.
-He could do all these things and most of them… he didn't even try to do.
+He could do all these things and most of them… he didn't even put any effort into doing.

-One day, as he stood to fetch the mail, he had an odd sense of foreboding.
-And as he saw a cream colored kind of paper in between the white envelops and colored postcards, he knew why.
+And it was on one faithful day that his cousin bullied his Uncle into making Harry fetch the mail.
+For some reason, he felt an odd sense of foreboding.
+But as he saw a cream colored kind of paper in between the white envelops and colored postcards, he began to understand.

 He handed over the rest of the mail to his uncle and made a mad dash to his cupboard.
 He opened his letter and read through it.

-A whole new world opened up to him, and it was one full of magic and unexplored possibilities.
+A whole new world suddenly opened up to him, and it was one full of magic and unexplored possibilities.
 He smiled as he finally found the explanation pertaining to the countless things he could do that others couldn't.
-As he read on to the course books, he smiled even wider.
-A whole new world and a whole new set of rules he wanted to see broken.
+As he read on to the list of course books, he smiled even wider.
+Here it was: a whole new world and a whole new set of rules he wanted to see broken.